Have Successful One-on-One Meetings With Your Employees

 #2.
 Create a safe environment.

-One-on-one meetings should be primarily about accurate status for the leader/manager, and continuous improvement for the employee.
-In order to get the maximum benefit from the one-on-one meeting you must create a non-threatening meeting environment.
+One-on-one meetings should be primarily about continuous improvement for the employee.
+In order to get the maximum benefit from the one-on-one meeting, you must create a non-threatening meeting environment.

 Provide constructive feedback/coaching on how to prevent issues from recurring as well as what they are doing well.
 Try not to play the blame game.
 Accountability and responsibility are key; but if you start with the blame game, your direct reports may close down, and then you won’t get the information you need until it is too late to fix it.